jacobtomlinson/website/_posts/2013-10-17-mac-os-x-terminal-theme-piperita.md

 author: Jacob Tomlinson
 layout: post
 permalink: /2013/10/17/mac-os-x-terminal-theme-piperita/
-categories:
-  - Apple
+category: Project
 tags:
   - bash
   - github
   - terminal
   - theme
 ---
-&nbsp;

 **UPDATE** &#8211; This project is now at version 2.
 See the [Piperita GitHub page][1] for up to date documentation and information.

-&nbsp;

 <a href="http://www.jacobtomlinson.co.uk/2013/10/17/mac-os-x-terminal-theme-piperita/terminal/" rel="attachment wp-att-602"><img style="text-align: center;" alt="Piperita - Terminal" src="http://www.jacobtomlinson.co.uk/wp-content/uploads/2013/10/terminal.png" width="900" height="250" /></a>

 I spend a lot of my day staring at a Mac terminal, so I decided to find a nice theme and tweak the prompt.
 I found a theme called [Peppermint][2] designed by [Noah Frederick][3] which I began using.
 However I didn&#8217;t like the way the prompt looks, I like the way the default prompt looks but I don&#8217;t like some of the settings like displaying the full path.

 So I decided to create my own theme based on Peppermint which includes the colour scheme from Peppermint and my own bash configuration to make full use of those colours.